Straitjacket

 A straitjacket is a garment shaped like a jacket with long sleeves that surpass the tips of the wearer's fingers.
 Its most typical use is restraining people who may cause harm to themselves or others.
-Once the wearer slides their arms into the sleeves, the person restraining the wearer crosses the sleeves against the chest and ties the ends of the sleeves to the back of the jacket, ensuring the arms are close to the chest with as little movement as possible.
+Once the wearer's arms are in the sleeves, the person restraining the wearer crosses the sleeves against the chest and ties the ends of the sleeves to the back of the jacket, ensuring the arms are close to the chest with as little movement as possible.

-Although straitjacket is the most common spelling, strait-jacket is also frequent.
-Straitjackets are also called camisoles.
+Although straitjacket is the most common spelling, strait-jacket or straightjacket are also used.
+Straitjackets are also called camisoles or strait-waistcoats.

 The effect of a straitjacket as a restraint makes it of special interest in escapology.
 The straitjacket is also a staple prop in stage magic.

 The straitjacket comes from the Georgian era of medicine.
 Physical restraint was used both as treatment for mental illness and to pacify patients in understaffed asylums.

 Due to their strength, canvas and duck cloth are the most common materials for institutional straitjackets.

 History

 The word "strait", in this context, means "confinement".

-The straitjacket is described as early as 1772, in a book by the Irish physician David Macbride, though there are claims an upholsterer named Guilleret invented it in 1790 France for Bicêtre Hospital.
+The straitjacket is described as early as 1772, in a book by the Irish physician David Macbride, although there are claims an upholsterer named Guilleret invented it in 1790 France for Bicêtre Hospital.
 (See the French Wikipedia article, Camisole de force.)

 Before the development of psychiatric medications and talking therapy, doctors did not know how to treat mental disorders such as schizophrenia, depression, and anxiety disorders.
 They attempted treatments that are cruel by modern standards, and the straitjacket was one of them.
 At the height of its use, doctors considered it more humane than restraints of ropes or chains.
 It prevented the patient from damaging clothes or furniture, and from injuring self, staff, or fellow inmates.

 Before the American Civil War, the mentally ill were often in poorhouses, workhouses, or prisons when their families could no longer care for them.
 Patients were forced to live with criminals and treated likewise: locked in a cell or even chained to walls.
 By the 1860s, Americans wanted to provide better assistance to the less fortunate, including the mentally ill.
 The number of facilities devoted to the care of people with mental disorders saw a dramatic increase.
 These facilities, meant to be places of refuge, were called insane asylums.
 Between 1825 and 1865, the number of asylums in the United States increased from nine to sixty-two.